 4019. perideó

-perideó: to tie around
+perideó: To bind around, to wrap around

 Original Word: περιδέω